panglesd/lighthigher/README.md

 A little helper that takes a "highlighting function", and an element, and use that function to syntax highlight the element, but **without losing the internal HTML structure**!
 (Element nodes are never removed from the DOM).

+This allows you to add links, listen to events, ... in your `<code>` elements while still being able to highlight them.

 ## Demo

 See [this demo](https://choum.net/panglesd/lighthigher.html)!